salvatoreTorsello/foosball-eloranking-bot/app/README.md

   - [x] Function to move game from pending games to archived games table
   - [x] Function to get player info from tg uid
   - [x] Function to edit player info given tg uid and player info dict
+  - [x] Create banned users table
+  - [x] Get admins ids
+  - [x] Function to get similar players with respect to data inserted by the user